john-friedman/SEC-Parsers/readme.md

 Supported filing types are 10-K, 10-Q, 8-K, S-1, 20-F. More will be added soon, or you can write your own!
 [How to write a Custom Parser in 5 minutes](https://medium.com/@jgfriedman99/how-to-write-a-custom-sec-parser-in-5-minutes-5c7a8d5d81b0)

 <em>Update</em>: This package is no longer maintained.
-Parsed SEC bulk data will soon be available for free on <a href='https://datamule.xyz/products'>datamule</a>, including a dataset of every 10-K from the past four years and an MD&A subset.
-For additional data, contact me through that website or LinkedIn.

-If you're looking to browse SEC filings and extract data like tables, check out the tool I'm developing <a href='https://datamule.xyz/filings_viewer'>SEC Filings Viewer</a>.

-If you need to bulk download SEC data, check out the [datamule](https://github.com/john-friedman/datamule-python) package.
+Please check out the [datamule](https://github.com/john-friedman/datamule-python) package.
+It has a better parser, downloads filings quickly, and has datasets such as every MD&A from 2024 and every 2024 10-K converted to json.

 <div align="center">
   <img src="https://raw.githubusercontent.com/john-friedman/SEC-Parsers/main/Assets/tesla_visualizationv3.png">